AyushIyankan/Skillbee/README.md

    npm start
    ```
 4. You can see html files generated under ./src/pages.
 On each run, script will generate 10 unique html files.
-5. Host the pages to github pages and destination url will be of form: https://<username>.github.io/<reponame>/src/pages/<filename.html>
+5. Host the pages to github pages and destination url will be of form: https://username.github.io/reponame/src/pages/<filename.html>

-## Access Dewstination url's
+## Access Destination url's
 https://ayushiyankan.github.io/Skillbee/src/pages/<website-[{1 - 10}]>.html

 Hosted Links:<br>